tuesy/altspacevr-project-hmdtracker-rails/README.md

 # Part 2 - HMD Tracker Enhancements (5-10 hours)

 The included app is pretty basic.
 This second part of the project is more open ended: we'd like you to spend time improving the functionality of the app in a way that showcases your skills and creativity.
+This is your chance to blow us away!

 Some ideas: